telliott99/MyMath2/vectors/dot-product.rst

 The dot product of two vectors is a number, in vector terminology it is a *scalar*.
 The result may be positive, negative or even zero.

 Notice that the two vectors being multiplied (whose dot product is computed) must have the same dimension, the same :math:`n`.
-Also, the result of the multiplication---the dot product---is a number.
-This is in contrast to another form of vector multiplication (the cross-product) which yields a vector as the result.
+Also, the fact that the result of the multiplication---the dot product---is a number is in contrast to the other form of vector multiplication (the cross-product) which yields a vector as the result.

 ===============
 Some properties